Claws Out: How to Address Your Cat’s Biting Habits

 Cat will start to associate new people with pleasant experiences rather than feeling threatened by their presence

-Other cats/animals present in home
+Other cats/animals present in the home

 • Keep animals separated initially (with physical barriers like pet gates).